dawu415/PCFToolkit/cert/README.md

 - **info**: Displays general certificate and diagnostic information.
 For example, construction of the chain of trust of a certificate from all provided certificates and those that exist within the OS's system trust store.

+- **get-expiring**: Iterates through a set of certificates and determines outputs if they are expiring within the next 6 months (default value).
+This command will output nothing, if there are no expiring certificates.
+Use `--expire-warning-time x` to set `x` months look-ahead.

-Each command supports reading in PEM encoded certificates from following sources
+Each command supports reading in multiple PEM encoded certificates from following sources

 - From a file containing a single PEM certificate
 - From a file containing multiple PEM certificates